HughP/Unicode-PUA-Move/README.md

 I think that I am trying to target a character in SIL's PUA.
 I am led to this conclusion because David Rowe when looking at my data for another issue, mentioned that his version of the font CharisSIL showed the characters as inverted block.
 Suggesting that the PUA character had been moved to the main part of Unicode.
 I do not know which character was visible to him, as we were in a skype session.

-I have three different sources  of texts in this language which are showing some sort of character problem.
+I have three different sources of texts in this language which are showing some sort of character problem (Donation text 1, Donation text 2, and toolbox file 1).
+This is a sample from _donation text 1_.
+Find a sample of _donation text 2_ [here](https://github.com/HughP/dnj-corups/blob/master/mass-text.txt).
 I think they are all the same problem.
 But if not, the unit of learning that would be most helpful is how to target the bad acting character....

 ### Attempted methodologies